 Watts’ cousin, Tea Hines, doesn’t believe him.

 “He didn’t tell us what we needed to hear,” Hines said.
 “We wanted to hear what you did to Allisha.
 Don’t apologize to us if you can’t tell us what you’re apologizing for.
-You were supposed to had been a better man in that courtroom when you finally got a chance to tell us something.”
+You were supposed to have been a better man in that courtroom when you finally got a chance to tell us something.”

 The prosecution addressed the decision to reach a plea agreement rather than proceeding with the original murder charge.